What’s better than sangria on a hot summer day? Sangria popsicles packed with raspberry and kiwi, perfectly refreshing and delicious!

 My neighbors totally think I’m having tame little gatherings in my backward with everyone eating popsicles.
 Little do they know it’s sangria on a stick.

-I hope you have lots of fun plans this weekend and are planning to finish your entire summer bucket list over the next three days.
-And I wish you the very best of luck.
+I hope you have lots of fun plans this weekend and are also planning to finish your entire summer bucket list over the next three days.
+I wish you the very best of luck.
 I need to at least sneak some s’mores in there somewhere, right?
 And obviously a couple more of these sangria popsicles.

 What is left on your summer bucket list?

 Puree raspberries and water in a blender until smooth.
-Place mixture in a bowl and stir in 1 cup white wine and 1 tablespoon sugar.
+Place mixture in a bowl and stir in 1 cup white wine and 1 Tbsp sugar.

-Fill popsicle molds about 1/3 of the way up.
+Fill popsicle molds about 1/3 of the way up with raspberry mixture.
 You will use about 1/2 of the raspberry puree mixture.
 Freeze molds until liquid is beginning to harden, 20-30 minutes.
 Remove from freezer and stick a popsicle stick into the center of each pop.

-Puree kiwi and lime juice in blender until smooth.
-Place mixture in a bowl and stir in 1/2 cup white wine and 1 tablespoon sugar.
+Clean blender out and puree kiwi and lime juice in blender until smooth.
+Place mixture in a bowl and stir in 1/2 cup white wine and 1 Tbsp sugar.

 Pour mixture in popsicle molds over raspberry puree about 2/3 of the way up the mold.